RESEARCH

 The Multidisciplinary Association for Psychedelic Studies (MAPS) has studied whether MDMA-assisted psychotherapy can help heal the psychological and emotional damage caused by sexual assault, war, violent crime, and other traumas; often diagnosed as Post-Traumatic Stress Disorder (PTSD).
 PTSD is a debilitating anxiety disorder characterized by re-experiencing, hyperarousal and avoidance.
 Existing therapies for PTSD are ineffective for 25-50% of patients in clinical trials.

-Preliminary studies have shown that MDMA, in conjunction with psychotherapy, can help people overcome PTSD, and possibly other disorders as well.
+Clinical trials have shown that MDMA, in conjunction with psychotherapy, can help people overcome PTSD, and possibly other disorders as well.

 MDMA (3,4-methylenedioxymethamphetamine) is not the same as "Ecstasy" or "molly."
 Substances sold on the street under these names may contain MDMA, but frequently also contain unknown and/or dangerous adulterants.
 In laboratory studies, pure MDMA has been proven sufficiently safe for human consumption when taken a limited number of times in moderate doses.
 MDMA is known for increasing feelings of trust and compassion towards others, which could make an ideal adjunct to psychotherapy for PTSD.
 Thus far, their investigation into MDMA-assisted psychotherapy for Post-Traumatic Stress Disorder has demonstrated very positive and unprecedented results, so much so that on August 16, 2017, the FDA granted Breakthrough Therapy Designation to MDMA for the treatment of PTSD.